-There are two major types of firefighting foam, Class A and Class B. Class A foams are used to extinguish fires caused by wood, paper, and plants.
-Class A foams generally do not contain PFAS.
+Toxic firefighting foams fall into two main categories, Class A and Class B. Class A foams are used to extinguish fires caused by wood, paper, and plants, and they generally do not contain PFAS chemicals.
 Class B foams are used to put out fires caused by flammable liquids like gasoline, oil, and jet fuel, and they may contain PFAS chemicals.

 Class B foams can be divided into two categories: fluorinated foams, which contain PFAS chemicals, and fluorine-free foams, which do not.
 Many Class B foams are aqueous film-forming foams, or AFFF.
 All AFFF foams contain PFAS chemicals.

 Whenever appropriate, fire departments should use fluorine-free Class B foams rather than fluorinated foams.